DDB: Diffusion Driven Balancing to Address Spurious Correlations: Experiments

 The results of DFR \cite{kirichenko2023layerretrainingsufficientrobustness}, JTT \cite{liu2021justtraintwiceimproving}, AFR \cite{qiu2023simplefastgrouprobustness}, and MaskTune \cite{taghanaki2022masktunemitigatingspuriouscorrelations}, which enhance group robustness without data augmentation, as well as LISA \cite{yao2022improvingoutofdistributionrobustnessselective}, DISC \cite{wu2023discovercureconceptawaremitigation}, and DaC \cite{noohdani2024decomposeandcomposecompositionalapproachmitigating}, which incorporate data augmentation, along with the ERM baseline, are presented in Table \ref{tab:method_comparison}.
 We report worst-case and average accuracy from the respective papers for the Waterbirds and CelebA datasets, while MetaShift results are taken from \cite{noohdani2024decomposeandcomposecompositionalapproachmitigating}.
 These sources follow the same evaluation protocols as followed in our experiments.

 Among the methods that do not rely on data augmentation, our approach achieves superior worst-group accuracy—a key metric for group robustness—on Waterbirds and MetaShift.
-The MetaShift dataset, which involves domain shift, further highlights our method’s effectiveness in addressing such shifts by redirecting the ERM model’s attention to causal features.
+The MetaShift dataset, which involves domain shift, further highlights DDB’s effectiveness in addressing such shifts by redirecting the ERM model’s attention to causal features.
 Unlike existing methods, our approach generates rare samples to enhance robustness, a capability absent in this category.
 On CelebA, our results remain competitive with state-of-the-art methods.

-For methods leveraging data augmentation, our method also achieves superior worst-group accuracy on Waterbirds and MetaShift.
+For methods leveraging data augmentation, DDB also achieves superior worst-group accuracy on Waterbirds and MetaShift.
 LISA requires group labels for training, whereas our method operates without them while achieving comparable performance on CelebA.
 Similar to our approach, DaC addresses spurious correlations compositionally by combining causal and non-causal image components.
 However, DaC primarily mitigates spurious objects but remains vulnerable to spurious features.
-CelebA, which involves spurious feature correlations (e.g., hair length and label), presents a challenge for DaC, whereas the proposed method remains robust to both spurious objects and features, delivering competitive performance with state-of-the-art methods.
+CelebA, which involves spurious feature correlations (e.g., hair length and label), presents a challenge for DaC, whereas DDB remains robust to both spurious objects and features, delivering competitive performance with state-of-the-art methods.
 For further details on different types of spurious correlations, we refer to the supplementary material.